sloki-project/sloki/README.md

 ```
 ## Goal

-The goal is to have a complete in-memory database, supporting documents (like mongodb) AND key-value (like redis).
+The goal is to have a complete in-memory database, supporting documents (mongodb like) AND key/value stores (like redis like).

+For documents, [lokiJS](http://lokijs.org) is used.

+Key/value stores are not implemented at the moment.

 ## Transports